joharog/SAPscript/zpool-select-single/README.md

     VARIABLE = INTAB-VALUE.
     ENDIF.
 ```
-*Must use this statement in program to receive a variable with clause USING,every INDEX n have to be in orden in SAPscript window.*
+*Must use this statement in program to receive a variable with clause USING, every INDEX n have to be in orden in SAPscript.*